airfranceklm/sdd-webflux-workshop/README.md

 - for **each destination airport** retrieve the full airport details from the data set using the airport repository.
 - for **each offer** retrieve the full airline details from the data set using the airline repository.
 - for **each offer that has a plane id** retrieve the full aircraft details using the plane repository.
-- Delay each emitted element by 250 milliseconds to mimic a slow backend system.
+- Delay each emitted element by 20 milliseconds to mimic a slower backend system.
 - Try to run the reactive stream in parallel! tip: it makes a big difference where you define it in the stream.

 **BONUS**: Some developers might be used to using [ThreadLocal's](https://docs.oracle.com/javase/10/docs/api/java/lang/ThreadLocal.html).